Ironam1/HW-Wireframe/README.md

 # HW-Wireframe

 Thisis an early assignment.
-Basic HTML page with links and a few paragraphs.
+Basic HTML page with links, a few paragraphs and a list.
+Also early CSS, linking the file and applying style to HTML page.